 II.
 Suggested Specifics

 Harm reduction for drinking can use many methods.
-Here are just a few directed toward reducing harm associated with drinking in college.
-You can develop more specifically suited for your situation.
+Here are just a few directed toward reducing harm from drinking in college.
+You can modify to suit your situation.

 Schedule 8:00 am MWF freshman classes.
 Scheduling classes early discourages late night partying.
 And the weekend now tends to begin Thursday night.
-It’s especially important to focus on classes for first year students.
+It’s important to focus on freshman classes.
 That’s because they’re the ones most likely to drink to extreme.

 Reduce Grade Inflation.
 Grade inflation makes it easier for students to have plenty of spare time.
 That, in turn, makes it easier for them to party and drink too much.

 Implement Good Samaritan policies.
-Good Samaritan policies protect the health and lives of students who over-consume alcohol.
+Good Samaritan policies protect the health and lives of students who drink too much.
 If they need medical help, speed is important.
 These policies assures people that they won’t be disciplined for obtaining medical help.
 Nor will the person receiving that help.
-Good Samaritan policies typically provide amnesty only if the students involved subsequently complete an intervention or alcohol education program.
+Good Samaritan policies typically provide amnesty only if the students involved later complete an intervention or alcohol education program.

 Give practical advice for personal safety.
 Colleges can develop their own lists based on their specific situations.

-• Accept an alcoholic drink only when it fits their consumption schedule.
+- Accept an alcoholic drink only when it fits their drinking schedule.

-• Follow medical advice about drinking with any medications they’re taking.
+- Follow medical advice about drinking with any meds they’re taking.

 Promote Designated Driving.
 Designated drivers have saved tens of thousands of lives.
 Promoting designated driving is a highly successful way to reduce harm.

-Offer College bus service.
-A regularly scheduled bus to take students from a city’s entertainment area back to campus can reduce accidents and other problems that might be associated with intoxication.
+Offer college bus service.
+A regularly scheduled bus to take students from a city’s entertainment area back to campus can reduce accidents and other problems.
 Some may call this enabling.
-However, it reflects a higher concern for student safety and life.
+But it reflects a higher concern for student safety and life.

-Sell alcohol in dining halls to students 21 or older who wish to purchase it.
+Sell alcohol in dining halls to students 21 or older.
 This reduces the idea that drinking in moderation is something unnatural.
 It also provides good role modeling for those who choose to drink.
 And it does so in a sociallhy conrolled environment.

 Offer non-credit alcohol appreciation course for students 21 or older.
-This helps students learn to savor alcoholic beverages and consume them slowly.
-Learning quality over quantity is imporetant in promoting harm reduction for drinking.
+This helps students learn to savor alcoholic beverages.
+And to drink them slowly.
+Learning quality over quantity is imporetant in promoting harm reduction.